-Suffield Property LLC owns the 25 acre former lumberyard tract.
+Suffield Property LLC owns the 25-acre former lumberyard tract.
 Contact Mike Laureno for inquiries on this property.
-Some preliminary planning has been conducted by Ferrero Hixon Associates.
 For more information on the town-owned land e-mail pmcmahon@suffieldtownhall.com.
-Some additional information is posted to the town's website at www.suffieldtownhall.com.

-Patrick McMahon is director of economic and community development for the Town of Suffield.
+Patrick McMahon is director of economic development for the Town of Suffield.